mirukana/libmpv-qtquick-plugin/README.md

 libmpv wrapper for Qt Quick.
 Can be used as a visual element in .qml files directly.

 ## Features
-- Can be easily used in Qt Quick applications.
+- Can be easily embeded into any Qt Quick applications.
 - Supports almost every property that libmpv supports.

 ## TODO